 - 4K 30p video

-OPPO’s Reno line represents the middle tier of its smartphone range, below the premium Find series that includes the flagship OPPO Find X5 Pro I reviewed earlier this year.
-At £599, the OPPO Reno8 Pro 5G heads a three-strong line-up, alongside the more affordable Reno8 and Reno8 Lite.
 Oppo is particularly keen to promote its photographic capabilities, with the Reno8 Pro being distinguished from its cheaper siblings by its inclusion of the MariSilicon X neural processing unit (NPU), inherited from the Find X5 Pro.
 This promises improved image quality in low light, especially for video.
+Keep reading for our full review, but also don’t forget to check out our guide to how to take better smartphone photos.

 OPPO Reno8 Pro 5G: Features and design

-Naturally Oppo claims that this is the most powerful Reno model yet, with its MediaTek Dimensity 8100-MAX processor backed up by 8GB RAM and 256GB storage.
+Naturally, Oppo claims this is the most powerful Reno model yet, with its MediaTek Dimensity 8100-MAX processor backed up by 8GB RAM and 256GB storage.
 It certainly feels snappy in operation, with screens scrolling smoothly and apps such as Lightroom opening and running responsively.

 OPPO Reno8 Pro 5G: Camera system